raelango/EasyETL.Net/DatabaseWriterExample/Readme.txt

 			or
 		UPDATE [dbo].[CSVContents] SET [Occupation] = @Occupation,[Heading] = @Heading WHERE [Name] = @Name and [DateOfBirth] = @DateOfBirth <==== This works only in database Connection type SQL...

+8. The Sync should give an error for row 2 and succeed for the rest.